MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/how-to-create-a-com-add-in-to-add-custom-features-to-infopath.md

 description: "Microsoft InfoPath supports COM Add-ins for extending the form editing user experience.
 Although support for COM Add-ins was first added in InfoPath, other Office applications such as Microsoft Office Word and Microsoft Office Excel have supported COM add-ins since Office 2000."
 ---

-# How to: Create a COM Add-in to Add Custom Features to InfoPath
+# Create a COM Add-in to Add Custom Features to InfoPath

 Microsoft InfoPath supports COM Add-ins for extending the form editing user experience.
 Although support for COM Add-ins was first added in InfoPath, other Office applications such as Microsoft Office Word and Microsoft Office Excel have supported COM add-ins since Office 2000.